 If we experience a change of control (as defined in Mr. Tooman's employment agreement) and Mr. Tooman's employment is terminated without cause or for good reason within the period commencing 90 days before such change in control and ending one year after the change of control, Mr. Tooman will be entitled to receive: (i) a cash payment equal to any unpaid base salary through the date of termination plus any earned bonus relating to the preceding fiscal year that remains unpaid on the date of termination, (ii) a cash payment equal to two times the sum of his base salary and target bonus for the fiscal year in which the termination occurs and (iii) a cash payment equal to a pro rata portion of his target bonus for the fiscal year during which the termination occurs.
 In addition, Mr. Tooman will be entitled to reimbursement for any medical and dental coverage available to him and his family members for a period of up to 36 months commencing on the date of termination, and Mr. Tooman will continue to be entitled to any deferred compensation and any other unpaid amounts and benefits earned and vested prior to or as a result of his termination.
-Further, upon a change of control any of Mr. Tooman's options to purchase Common Stock and shares of restricted Common Stock time.
+Further, upon a change of control any of Mr. Tooman's options to purchase Common Stock and shares of restricted Common Stock and restricted stock units that have been granted to him, but not yet vested, prior to the effective date of the change of control shall vest at such time.